 Self Care Idea No. 11: Call Someone on the Phone

-I called my sister often even if it was a 10 minutes conversation.
+I called my sister often even if it was a 5-minute conversation.

 Sometimes a different perspective can completely turn your day around when nothing seems to be working.

-So, call someone who can cheer you up.
+So, call someone who can cheer you up and listen to you without judgment.

 Self Care Ideas When You Have No Time – Final Notes